 8. Bangalore Palace, Bangalore

 This Royal Palace is located in Bangalore, and Wodeyar rulers built the beautiful palace in 1944, encouraged by buildings of Normandy and England.
 This Bangalore Palace is well-known for its majestic wood carvings and tudor-style architecture.
 This grand palace is one of the most visited monuments in Karnataka that has lost much of its original work but still holds its charm.

 The astounding highlights of this palace are – the fortified towers, extravagant chandeliers, patterned walls, parapets, Roman arches, ornate cornices, hunting trophies, art-deco designs, and more.
 The eye-catching elements of this palace are the renowned painting of Raja Ravi Verma, an enchanting collection of photographs of the royal family and the growth of Bangalore city.

 Read Also: Historical Places in India

 9. Bahmani Tombs

-It is a collection of 12 tombs which are located at Ashtur, Bidar.
+It is a collection of 12 tombs located at Ashtur, Bidar.
 The connection of tombs is dedicated to twelve Bahamani Sultans.
-Every bit of the mausoleums is elegantly carved and engraved.
+Every bit of the mausoleum is elegantly carved and engraved.